roastario/message-proxy/README.md

 ### Input
 Using Java's NIO2 AsynchronousSocketChannel it is possible to do async read and writes to a socket.
 This allows large numbers of clients to be handled by a single thread.
-Originally my implementation used a thread per socket (See: com.stefano.weaveworks.pipe.InputReader) but this was struggling to handle many clients, and the async version was created (com.stefano.weaveworks.pipe.AsyncInputReader).
+Originally my implementation used a thread per socket (See: com.stefano.sewworks.pipe.InputReader) but this was struggling to handle many clients, and the async version was created (com.stefano.sewworks.pipe.AsyncInputReader).
 This continuously receives callbacks from the underlying NIO2 channel whenever data has been read.
 This data then undergoes the following:

 1. The new data is converted into UTF-8 characters.